ds5110/git-intro/git.md

 ## install

-* If you have a Mac, you already have a version of git in `/usr/bin/git` that works with Mac's keychain for authentication.
+* If you have a Mac, you already have a version of git in `/usr/bin/git`.
+That version works with Mac's keychain for authentication.
 * I [install git from conda-forge](https://anaconda.org/conda-forge/git) and authenticate with SSH using standard Linux recommendations.